bertiqwerty/exmex/Readme.md

-# Exexpress
+# Exmex

-Exexpress parses and evaluates mathematical expressions.
+Exmex parses and evaluates mathematical expressions.
 Thereby, library users can define their own unary and binary operators.

 ## Installation